ranjan0369/Sentiment-Analysis/README.md

 - Add cross-validation for more robust evaluation

+- Currently using Pipenv.
+Explore alternatives like:

+    - Poetry: Better dependency resolution and packaging.

+    - Conda: Strong for managing ML/data science environments.

-- Dockerize the application and deploy in as a container.
+- Dockerize the application and deploy the api as a container.

 ---